The Female Rapper Trading Verses With Kendrick Lamar

 “In the post–Lauryn Hill world of women in hip-hop, lyrical skill is viewed as an ancillary tool for women to possess,” says Underground Hip Hop editor Kathy Iandoli as she reflects on Rapsody’s uphill battle to succeed as a female hip-hop artist.
 “The fact that Rapsody can lyrically outshine most of her male peers makes her a simultaneous gift and curse to the rap male ego.”

-It’s a challenge Rapsody won’t be facing on her own.
+It’s a challenge Rapsody isn’t facing on her own.
 Last year, Jay-Z’s Roc Nation signed her to a management deal that adds her name to a roster that includes superstars like Rihanna, J. Cole and Lil Wayne.
-And soon, Rapsody will release her second full-length album, a project she promises will make listeners “fall in love with hip-hop all over again.”
+And in September, she released Laila’s Wisdom, her second studio album, a project she told OZY would make listeners “fall in love with hip-hop all over again.”

-Words not to be taken lightly from an artist who’s still building her dreams from carefully chosen words: “I want to be an artist that shows women that they do have a choice to be respected off their talent alone and not because of … looks or gender.
+It also earned her Grammy nods for best rap song and best rap album — the lone female in a category she shares with Jay-Z and Kendrick Lamar.
+Rapsody’s rise is proof that she continues to defy the odds: “I want to be an artist that shows women that they do have a choice to be respected off their talent alone and not because of … looks or gender.
 The only thing that matters is that you are dope.”